jupyter/dashboards/README.md

 * Dashboard layout mode for arranging notebook cell outputs in a grid-like fashion
 * Dashboard view mode for interacting with an assembled dashboard within the Jupyter Notebook
-* Ability to share notebooks with dashboard layout metadata in them with other Jupyter Notebook
+* Ability to share notebooks with dashboard layout metadata in them with other Jupyter Notebook users
 * Ability to nbconvert a notebook to a separate dashboard web application

 ## What It Lacks